JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 (Formerly ``maxCluPerSite``)

-Maximum number of cluster centers computed per site (Used if RDDetrendMode is 'local').
+Maximum number of cluster centers computed per site (Used if :ref:`RDDetrendMode` is 'local').

 **Default** is 20.